JuliaDiff/SparseDiffTools.jl/README.md

 ```

 Notice that if a sparsity pattern is not supplied then the built Jacobian will
-be the compressed Jacobian: `sparsity` must be a sparse matrix with the appropriate
+be the compressed Jacobian: `sparsity` must be a sparse matrix or a structured matrix
+(`Tridiagonal`, `Banded`, etc. conforming to the ArrayInterface.jl specs) with the
-sparsity pattern to allow for decompression.
+appropriate sparsity pattern to allow for decompression.

 This call will allocate the cache variables each time.
 To avoid allocating the
 cache, construct the cache in advance: